Shiimymy/Prediction-heritage-housing/README.md

 You can refer to the project board to be able to track the tasks: [Heritage Housing Board](https://github.com/users/Shiimymy/projects/11/views/1).

+#### Epics

+* E1: Information gathering and Data collection.
+* E2: Data Understanding.
+* E3: Data Preparation.
+* E4: Modelling and Evaluation.
+* E5: Dashboard.
+* E6: Deployment.

+#### User Stories

+* U1: As a user, I want to be able to have a summary of the project so I can understand what is its purpose.
+* U2: As a client, I want to be able to see which attributes impact the most the sale prices so I can understand the housing market in Ames, Iowa.
+* U3: As a client, I want to use plots each attributes so I can visualialise their impact on the sale prices.
+* U4: As an user, I want an interactive widgets si I can real-time house data to predict the sale price.
+* U5: As a client, I want to be able to use a tool with good performances so I can have an accurate prediction of the sale price of 4 houses.
+* U6: As an user, I want to see the hypothesises of the project so I can understand how they were validated.
+* U7: As a technical user, I want to see a technical page so I can check what is the ML performances.

 ## Hypothesis and how to validate?

 1. Base on general knowledge, we suspect that the price of a house depend on the size of the house and the amount of work someone would need to live in it.
 So we are checking if features such as the size, the quality of the house and year it was built have an important positive impact on the sale price.